Signed in as:

 Big cat petting

-What to do: Support rehabilitate and release wildlife centers.
+What to do: Do not give the animal encounters support.
+Support rehabilitate and release wildlife centers.
 Support anti poaching/trafficking efforts.

 Being raised for slaughter or food production.
 Many animals are confined to tiny cages in deplorable conditions, subjected to abuse, torture, and neglect.
 What to do: Reduce or eliminate meat in your diet.
 Grow your own vegetables and fruits, you can do this indoors.
-Farmers can convert to produce only yields.
-Utilize vertical and sustainable farming techniques.
+Farmers can convert to produce only produce yields that utilize vertical and sustainable farming techniques.
+This will reduce waste and pollution.
 Rewild unused land.

 Similar to factory farms many dogs, cats and other animals are kept in small, cages in filthy conditions where animals are abused or neglected for reproduction and sale of offspring.
 Disease is also frequent in the offspring to these conditions.
 There are very little restrictions to those who breed animals.
 What to do: Adopt don't shop.
 Sign petition to make laws against puppy mills.